MicrosoftDocs/fabric-docs/docs/data-engineering/create-and-use-environment.md

 ### Resources

 The Resources section in environment facilitates the ability to manage small resources during the development phase.
-When files are uploaded to the environment, they become accessible from various notebooks once they are attached to the same environment.
+Files uploaded to the environment are accessible across notebooks when attached.
 For more information, see [Manage the resources in Fabric environment](environment-manage-resources.md)

 ### Save and publish changes